steel-scene/steel-scene/README.md

 ```

 ## Plugins
-Instead of reinventing web aniamtion, SteelScene works seamlessly with your existing animation library
+Instead of reinventing web animation, SteelScene works seamlessly with your existing animation library.
+We currently have plugins for the following animation libraries:

  - [GSAP (GreenSock)](https://github.com/steel-scene/steel-scene-plugin-gsap)

+> Your library isn't here?
+Put in an issue, so we can start writing a plugin

 ## Other notes

- - Transitions must have a duration (at this point)
+ - Transitions must have a duration. (at this point)
- - State properties override target properties, target properties override scene properties
+ - Properties cascade.
+State properties override target properties.
+Target properties override scene properties.
- - SteelScene will not work without using a Plugin
+ - SteelScene is not an animation engine, it will not work without also loading a plugin to an animation library.

 ## What's next?

-Get a simple prototype working and posted.
+Get a simple prototype UI working and posted.
 Stay tuned!

 ## Contributions